shrutisharma27/7targets-docs/_posts/2020-01-21-assistant-details.md

 Leads see Name, Email, Phone Number and Signature of the Assistant and these can be edited as appropriate.
 Phone number is also used to notify you of the WARM and HOT leads on WhatsApp.

-At present you cannot add a image/logo to the signature.

 <a name="assistant-defaults"/>
 ## [Assign Assistant to User](#assistant-assign)
 Assistant being specific to an industry and offering can be used by multiple users in your organization.

-As an org admin, after a user is invited in 7Targets, you can assign an existing assistant to that user.
+As an org admin, after a user is invited in TEC, you can assign an existing assistant to that user.
 This user would be able to use the assistant and need not create a new one unless required.

 This helps make sure that the knowledge and expertise of the assistant is maintained and used by multiple users.